Yuji Yoshimura: Later career and influence

 Also that year the National Bonsai Foundation, Inc., a non-profit corporation in Washington, D.C., was formed on behalf of the National Bonsai and Penjing Museum of the National Arboretum.
 John Naka, Yuji Yoshimura, and now former Arboretum Director Dr. John L. Creech were elected as advisors to the Foundation.

 In 1984 The Japanese Art of Stone Appreciation, Suiseki and Its Use with Bonsai was published by Charles E. Tuttle Co.
 The authors were Vincent T. Covello and Yuji Yoshimura.
 This would also become a go-to reference work on the subject.

 The John Y. Naka Pavilion was dedicated in October 1990 to house the National Collection of North American Bonsai.
 Connected to the Naka Pavilion is the Yoshimura Center housing a lecture and workshop room.
 Two of Yoshimura's bonsai are in the National Collection.

 The National Bonsai Foundation, Inc. established the Yuji Yoshimura Fund as a permanent endowment to keep this great artist's spirit alive for future generations.

 Having lived in the Western world for over thirty-five years, Yoshimura had personally observed the differences in the Eastern and Western cultures as reflected by their arts.
 Although his students had been primarily of the United States, he taught classical bonsai to thousands of students worldwide.
 In that Yuji Yoshimura was a Japanese bonsai artist who lived outside Japan for such a long span of years, he became a direct link between Japanese classical bonsai traditions and the progressive Western approach.
 The result was an elegant and refined school of bonsai adapted for the modern world.
-And Yoshimura encouraged the use of native plants and local stylings by enthusiasts around the globe practicing this now widespread art.
+Yoshimura encouraged the use of native plants and local stylings by enthusiasts around the globe practicing this now widespread art.

 In 2015, Yoshimura became the second inductee into the National Bonsai & Penjing Museum's Bonsai Hall of Fame.